valeoai/STEEX/README.md

 For evaluations, make sure to change the path to the experiment folder (placeholders `<path_to_expe_folders` and `<name_exp>`) at the top of each file.

 1. **Success Rate**

-Run
+To get the succes rate, run the following command:
 ```bash
 python compute_success_rate.py
 ```

 2. **Fréchet Inception Distance (FID)**

-Run the following bash command to get the FID score.
+Run the following bash command to get the FID score:
 ```bash
 python -m pytorch_fid ./results_counterfactual/<name_exp>/real_images ./results_counterfactual/<name_exp>/final_images
 ```

 3. **Face Verification Accuracy (FVA)**

-Run the following bash command to get the FVA score.
+Run the following bash command to get the FVA score:
 ```bash
 python compute_fva.py
 ```